3 Reasons Why We Don't Commit to Relationships

 Simply follow the three main factors of interdependence theory:

 - Find complements.
 Even at your best, not everyone is going to value what you are offering (or even want a committed relationship in general).
 Some individuals prefer alternatives like playing the field, juggling multiple romantic interests, pursuing a career, or entertaining themselves with technology.
 Therefore, it is important that you find someone whom you complement and who has a strong desire for what you are offering.
 Take time to decide who you are attracted to, reduce your wish list to the non-negotiables, and look for a compatible partner.
-You may have luck finding commitment with individuals with a more "traditional" outlook in church or school, or from specific compatibility websites.
+You may have luck finding commitment with individuals via church or school, or from specific compatibility websites.

 - Seek investment.
-A commitment requires two people sharing the work.
+A commitment requires that two people share the work.
 Be sure to let your partner invest and share in the relationship, and take care of your needs, too.
-Their caring contribution for you will help increase their feelings of love, along with improving their gratitude for your efforts.
-Cultivating a meaningful and even spiritual outlook about the relationship can help as well.
-Fostering such investment techniques are often how professional matchmakers create a committed relationship connection.
+Their caring contribution to you will help increase their feelings of love, along with improving their gratitude for your efforts.
+Cultivating a meaningful and even spiritual outlook on the relationship can help as well.
+Fostering such investment techniques is often how professional matchmakers create a committed relationship connection.

 © 2015 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.

 Duffy, S., & Rusbult, C. E. (1986).
 Satisfaction and commitment in homosexual and heterosexual relationships, Journal of Homosexuality, 12, 1-23